aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to PPTM within C++ Applications" h2="Convert MHTML to PPTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you a C++ developer looking to add to integrate MHTML to PPTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export MHTML to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert MHTML to PPTM?</h2>

+MHTML (MIME HTML) is a web page archive format that combines resources such as images, audio, and video into a single file.
+It is used to save webpages for offline viewing and is supported by most web browsers.
+On the other hand, PPTM is a Microsoft PowerPoint macro-enabled presentation file format.
+It is used to save presentations that contain macros and other programming code.
+Therefore, if you are a C++ developer and want to add the feature of MHTML to PPTM conversion inside your C++ applications, you need to convert MHTML to PPTM.

+<h2>How Aspose.Total helps for MHTML to PPTM Conversion?</h2>

+Aspose.Total for C++ is a comprehensive package of all the C++ APIs offered by Aspose.
+It includes APIs for manipulating PDF, Word, Excel, PowerPoint, and other file formats.
+To convert MHTML to PPTM, you can use two APIs from Aspose.Total for C++ package.
+First, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) to export MHTML to PPTX.
+Secondly, you can use [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to convert PPTX to PPTM.
+Both APIs are easy to use and provide a wide range of features to manipulate the documents.
+Moreover, Aspose.Total for C++ also provides a free technical support to help you in case of any issue.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}